lookupdaily/bowling-challenge/README.md

 # Bowling-Challenge #

-The screens are down at the local bowling alley and this programme helps a bowler keep track of their score.
+The screens are down at the local bowling alley and this programme is here to help you keep track of your score so you can still play the game.
 It's a one-player score card, so each player will need to run their own app.

 *Tech used*